HUD Manufactured Homes

 - Home sites must also meet FHA standards.
 These standards include water supply and sewage disposal parameters.
 PSE can help homeowners meet these requirements, and incorporate the greenest and best performing systems in their manufactured homes.

-Additional information: General: Manufactured homes used to be called trailer homes; in 1969 the name was changed to mobile homes.
-In 1974 HUD changed the name to Manufactured Home.
-Permanent Foundation for Manufactured home according to HUD:
+Manufactured homes used to be called trailer homes; in 1969 the name was changed to mobile homes.
+In 1974 HUD changed the name to manufactured homes.

 - Any manufactured unit that will be used for commercial application must have an engineered foundation plan stamped by a licensed Engineer.